astronomer/docs/astro/cli/quickstart.md

     astro dev init
     ```

-    This command generates all of the necessary files to run Airflow locally in your new directory.
+    This Astro CLI command generates all of the necessary files to run Airflow locally in your new directory.
 This includes dedicated folders for your DAG files, plugins, and dependencies.

 ## Step 4: Run Airflow Locally